pingan8787/Leo-JavaScript/Cute-Summary/JavaScript/Must Know JavaScript API - Storage API.md

 }
 ```

-In the above example, when the user logs in successfully, we set the login status to 'true' and store it in the local store.
+In this example, when the user logs in successfully, we set the login status to 'true' and store it in the local store.
 Each time the user accesses the site, we get the login status from the local store and perform the appropriate actions based on the login status.

 ## 📋 4.
 Compatibility and advantages and disadvantages